Tanvir000Tonoy/2025/April2025.md

 [23.04.2025]
 I have earnt 26+34 = 60$ today and spent around 25 , margin 35$ not bad but out of the hell .
 I have to earn more prominent .
 I'm planning to learn ruby today

+[25.04.2025]
+    1. Don't miss the class --- Please
+    2. Don't straightly come back from your university
+    3. Figure out what is stoping you from being a good one
+    4. Ask questions.
+Don't stop asking questions.